sentinel-official/docs/docs/validator-setup/node-run.md

 If you're using a snapshot on a validator node during a chain halt and you're **NOT** using TMKMS, be sure to back up your `priv_validator_state.json` file from your recently renamed `data-old` folder.
 After extracting the snapshot, but before starting the node, replace the new `priv_validator_state.json` file with your backup.
 This step is essential to prevent double-signing.
 :::

-Please find below a list of validators that offer their snapshots:
+Please find below a list of Validators/RPC owners that offer their snapshots:

 <details>
 <summary>Available Snapshots</summary>